ahmadibrahim/REST-DOC/nommage_des_ressources.md

 In either case, nothing prevents the business analyst to provide access to orders, customers or command line directly via a unique access key.
 Again this is a business choice about resource exposure via the REST API.

 ![Tip](lightbulb1.png)When accessing an object, we may want to discriminate it by an attribute.
 When this attribute identifies the accessed resource in a unique way in the hierarchy, then it will be part of the URI.
-Access to asub-resource without an id may be done using an index or position In any other case, this will be a search criteria
+Access to a sub-resource without an id may be done using an index or position In any other case, this will be a search criteria
 Dans les autres cas, ce sera un critère de recherche.